57 year old female, fit & otherwise healthy, no history of psychological issues, smoker for 30 years:

 I tell myself my much younger and very beautiful wife is constantly unfaithful to me because she's a lying conniving woman who has always been that way.
 She does all those nice things for me as camouflage.
 Its her who has taken over my life and gotten rid of all my friends.
 Its why i married her of course.

-I know my 10 year old son is incredibly talented and desperate to impress me and he does in unimaginably clever ways but when he really angers me off and i scream obscenities at him i think he really deserves it.
+I know my 10 year old son is incredibly talented and desperate to impress me and he does in unimaginably clever ways but when he really pisses me off and i scream obscenities at him i think he really deserves it.

 When i told my beautiful 25 yo daughter fathers only have to be closely emotionally and financially involved with their daughters up until they have a proper boyfriend i believed it and so must she so doesn't talk to me any more.